 Subsidies and government support

 Are there any difficult laws or regulations around growing the plant commercially? e.g. hemp has restrictions in the US

-Where can the plant be grown? – what growing conditions does it need, what soil conditions does it need, what sort of land does it need (how fertile does it need to be)
+Where can the plant be grown? – what growing conditions and climate does it need, what soil conditions does it need, what sort of land does it need (how fertile does it need to be)

 How far can the plant or source material be transported before losing value? e.g. Hemp loses value the further is moves from where it’s grown

 Amount of time and effort to grow and gin/separate the fibre for processing – hemp is labor intensive compared to cotton (can use a decoritator to separate the bast fibre from the hurds)

 Is the fibre spinning process efficient? – e.g. hemp spinning is far less efficient than cotton spinning